Dashboard and Jobs

 - items whose migration failed during previous migration attempts.

-In particular situations, there might be some important items you need to have on the target mailbox, which content has been modified on the source server after the migration.
-In such a case, the Rescan feature will not work as it only copies new items from the already migrated source folders.
+In particular situations, there might be some important items you need to have on the target mailbox, whose content has been modified on the source server after the migration.
+In such a case, the Run delta migration feature will not work as it only copies new items from the already migrated source folders.
 To migrate the modified items, you first need to reset the state of migration of a particular mailbox.
 Next, unmatch the particular pair of mailboxes on the Jobs tab and clean up the target mailbox from all previously migrated items on your server.
 When done, match the source and target mailboxes once again, and then initiate the migration with the Start button once again.

 This is the main pane, separate for each job, which allows you to manage it and track the progress.